Sourdough Brandon Logo

 This easy Sourdough Pumpkin Chocolate Chip Bread is made with real pumpkin puree, pumpkin spices, and lots of chocolate chips for an irresistible fall sourdough discard recipe!

 When I created my Pumpkin Cream Cheese Muffins, I thought the batter was so good, that I wanted to try it in a bread loaf pan to make pumpkin bread.
-With only a couple of minor tweaks, this pumpkin bread was born!
+With only a couple of minor tweaks, this sourdough pumpkin bread was born!

 There’s no oil in the recipe, so all of the moisture comes from sourdough discard, brown sugar, melted butter, and real pumpkin puree.